Kapildev-Pandey/Door-Open-Close-Prediction/README.md

 # Door-Open-Close-Prediction

+Here we will try to predict whether the images is of close/open door.
+The idea behind this methos is simple and it works on method of prediction of Cat vs Dog.
+The way we are try to predict cat vs dog , it is based on similar manner.

 ### Generate own dataset:
 Here we will generate our own dataset by using only 'Two image' and will store it 'train' folder .
 We need only one folder to work and will split into train-test split.
 Performance level gets check on test data.